wcaraza/chefrecommends/README.md

 Chefrecommends
 ==============

+If you have a restaurant this application is for you!!

 The application management support restaurants! displays a list of menus to your customers, shows pictures of meals, places orders, synchronize your system information.

 ![alt tag](http://3dmovil.com/archivos/images/placeit.png)